michaelBielang/jpa-playground/Readme.md

 # Introduction

-This repository is part of my upcoming youtube series on how different `JPA` functionalities work.
+This repository is part of my upcoming youtube series `Persistence Operations`.

 This demo project is supposed to give the trainee a brief idea of the concepts.